maruruis/vinyl-collection/README.md

     - Download zip in the code section of github to your desired folder
     - Extract the files
     - Open the folder with vs code.
-    - Then run "json-server --watch db.json" to run our server.
+    - Then run "json-server --watch db.json" to run our server on the VS.code terminal.
     - The run your index.html by either using the "GO LIVE" extension or by double clicking of the index.html
     - And your application is running.